 Your doctor may also prescribe antidepressants.

-treatment more slowly.
-Counseling along with medical treatment may help in
+People who have chronic pain syndrome and its associated problems, such as depression or substance use disorder, may respond to treatment more slowly.
+Counseling along with medical treatment may help in recovery.

-rarely required for neck pain.
-It may be an option when neck pain is caused
+Surgery is rarely required for neck pain.
+It may be an option when neck pain is caused by certain conditions.

 There is not strong evidence that either heat or ice will help.
 But it won't hurt to try them.